-Forthcoming March 2021
+Forthcoming April 2021

 Georgia Sagri (b.
 1979, Athens) lives and works in Athens and New York.
 Her work is influenced from her ongoing engagement in political movements and struggles on issues of autonomy, empowerment and self-organisation.
 From 1997–2001 she was a member of Void Network, a cultural, political and philosophical collective operating in Athens.
 In 2011 she was one of the main organisers of the Occupy Wall Street movement in New York.
 Since 2013 she has been a member of the assembly of Embros Theatre Occupation, and in 2014 she initiated Ύλη[matter]HYLE, a semi-public cultural space in the heart of Athens.